RFP: Kindergarten Readiness Family Focus Groups

 2:36: Maria Perdomo, the Program Coordinator tells us about the importance of family involvement in the program.
 “We notice how the children have been improving in their skills—social/emotional skills, cognitive skills—and how the parents are improving how they connect with their children and support them with positive discipline.”
 Positive outcomes are most noticeable when parents attend the parenting classes.
 While programming for newborns to three-year-olds is only two years old, Ready, Set, Go!
 Play and Learn has been serving preschoolers for a decade.

 4:03: Evaluation is a key piece of both programs.
-Judy Strand details the longitudinal study conducted by Portland State University on the preschool-aged children enrolled in the program.
+Judy Strand detailed a longitudinal study conducted by Portland State University on the preschool-aged children enrolled in the program.
 Children from families whose first language was not English were found to enter kindergarten slightly behind their peers, but had closed that gap by third or fourth grade.

 4:49: PSU researchers found that the literacy achievement gap among children in the program was eliminated by third grade.